 |In their own words||Provides comprehensive health services through a developmental community and social framework to all sectors of the Palestinian people especially the marginalized and poor ones through its health centers and community programs.|

-- UHWC does not publish funding information, reflecting a lack of transparency and accountability.
+- AWDA does not publish funding information, reflecting a lack of transparency and accountability.

 - 2016 “Partners, Friends, and Supporters” include: Spain (AECID), Denmark, Ireland, Norway, Sweden, Germany, Switzerland, UK, UNRWA, Oxfam, Medical Aid for Palestinians (MAP), UNDP, World Health Organization, NGO Development Center, World Vision, UNICEF, DanChurchAid, Save the Children, Middle East Children’s Alliance (MECA), UNFPA, Welfare Association, and the Palestinian Solidarity Campaign.
 (See table below for further funding information.)

-- In 2018-2021, UHWC was an implementing partner of an $17 million project with the NGO Development Center funded by the World Bank (WB) through its International Development Association (IDA).
+- In 2018-2021, AWDA (as UHWC) received $839,368 as part of a $17 million project with the NGO Development Center funded by the World Bank through its International Development Association.

-- In 2019-2020, the UN OCHA occupied Palestinian territory Humanitarian Fund granted UHWC $1.6 million for various projects in Gaza.
+- In 2019-2020, the UN OCHA occupied Palestinian territory Humanitarian Fund granted AWDA (as UHWC) $2.3 million for various projects in Gaza.

-- In 2019, the Provincial Council of Bizkaia (Basque Autonomous Community) provided €80,000 to UHWC and Paz con Dignidad for “Comprehensive Health Services for Women and Youth in Northern Gaza.”
+- In 2019-2020, the Provincial Council of Bizkaia (Basque Autonomous Community) provided €80,000 to AWDA (as UHWC) and Paz con Dignidad for “Comprehensive Health Services for Women and Youth in Northern Gaza.”

-- UHWC activities include holding medical conferences and “Health Days,” and maintaining hospitals, medical center, and cultural centers throughout the Gaza Strip.
+- AWDA activities include holding medical conferences and “Health Days,” and maintaining hospitals, medical center, and cultural centers throughout the Gaza Strip.

 - Signed on the 2005 Palestinian Civil Society Call for BDS and helped organize the First Palestinian Conference for the Boycott of Israel (BDS).

-- UHWC has accused Israel of “Urbanicide,” “Genocide,” the “mass killing of civilians,” and called on its partners, including Oxfam, to condemn “Israel’s human rights violations against the Palestinian people.”
+- AWDA has accused Israel of “Urbanicide,” “Genocide,” the “mass killing of civilians,” and called on its partners, including Oxfam, to condemn “Israel’s human rights violations against the Palestinian people.”

 - Mona El-Farra, is a “health development consultant” for the Union of Health Work Committees, and according to American Friends Service Committee’s website, El-Farra also “heads the Rachel Corrie Children’s Center, which is also in Gaza.
 The center is a project of the Union of Health Work Committees.”